OEM Control Vehicle Crash Test Video & Data for 2010 Honda Fit

 The next time an insurance company adjuster refuses to pay for Non-OEM repairs, we urge consumers and the collision industry to insist upon them studying our vehicle crash test data and explaining the scientific basis for their denial.

 in the wake of a Dallas County Jury’s $42 Million Dollar Damage verdict for an improperly repaired roof.
 The collision center’s manager testified that the company glued on the metal roof panel of a 2010 Honda Fit instead of applying 108 welds according to Honda’s OEM repair standards because that’s the only way State Farm Insurance would pay for the repair.

 Immediately after the verdict, the Tracy Law firm filed a new federal lawsuit against State Farm Insurance in Dallas.

 We encourage you to share this video and data with friends that are fighting with their insurance carrier over proper repairs to accident damage and for the collision repair industry to show it to the insurance adjusters who call on their shops every day.

 We will also be releasing the video and data for the crash tests of a 2009 Honda Fit with a glued roof and a 2010 Honda Fit used as the control test subject as produced by the Original Equipment Manufacturer (OEM).

-Non OEM Repair Crash Test Data Released by The Tracy Law Firm
+Non-OEM Repair Vehicle Crash Test Data Released by The Tracy Law Firm